micheles/papers/PITCHME.md

 **@color[red](Intel Python)**

-- there is some concerns about vendor locking, of course
+- there are some concerns about vendor locking, of course
 - but the real reason is that I got a 20% slowdown, even yesterday
+- it will wait, still

 ---?image=collapse.jpg